murong-xu/SlicerCADSWholeBodyCTSeg/README.md

 ## Troubleshooting
 **CUDA Memory Error (torch.OutOfMemoryError)**

-Even though we designed the model to automatically manage available GPU/CPU resources during prediction, you may still run into out-of-memory errors.
+Even though the model is designed to automatically manage available GPU/CPU resources during prediction, you may still run into out-of-memory errors.
 This usually happens if:
 1. Your GPU has very limited VRAM (e.g., around 4 GB), or
 2. The input CT image is large.

-In these cases, we recommend switching to `Force to use CPU` mode.
+In these cases, I recommend switching to `Force to use CPU` mode.
 It will be slower than GPU (CPU-only needs around 10+ minutes for a chest+abdomen CT), but it will run more reliably and avoid memory issues.

 ## Contact